 Jones Act, maritime and admiralty lawyer James Beard represents Tacoma-based seamen, commercial fishermen and fish processors in injury claims under Federal maritime law.
 Beard’s maritime practice focuses on representing injured crewmen in claims under the Jones Act.
 Beard is the lawyer trusted by commercial fishermen and fish processors.
 For 30 years he has successfully represented injured crewmen, fishermen, and fish processors located throughout the Pacific Northwest.
 His clients live throughout the four corners of the State of Washington.
 Washington’s shipping and Alaska fishing fleet are concentrated in the Seattle and Tacoma area.

-If you have been injured working as a crewman aboard any type of vessel, contact Beard to learn about your rights to compensation under Federal maritime law.
-Beard has helped Tacoma seamen who have been injured aboard all types of vessels including ships, ferries, commercial diving boats, tugs and barges, fishing vessels, and fish processing vessels.
+If you have been injured working as a crewman aboard any type of vessel, contact Beard and his partners at Johnson Beard & Trueb PC to learn about your rights to compensation under Federal maritime law.
+They have helped Tacoma seamen who have been injured aboard all types of vessels including ships, ferries, commercial diving boats, tugs and barges, fishing vessels, and fish processing vessels.

 Under Federal maritime law, a crewman who has seaman status is entitled in almost all cases to receive maintenance and cure benefits.
 Maintenance and cure benefits are no fault benefits that provide medical coverage and a basic living allowance to injured crewmen while they are recovering from their injuries.
 Beard helps his clients get the medical treatment they need.
 An injured crewman shouldn’t be pressured into returning to work too early in their recovery.